cartalyst/cart/readme.md

 - User can return all cart instances.
 - User can remove a cart instance.
 - User can empty the cart.

-####Incomplete
-- User can save a cart instance.
-- User can assign variant label
-- User can assign variant value
-- User can assign variant price

 Versioning
 ----------